matheuristic/dotfiles/software.md

 ### Project-specific Python virtual environments

-Set up a virtual environment for a project using a specific Python version installed via pyenv (version `3.11.8` is used here, change as needed), at a `.venv` subdirectory in the project folder:
+Set up a virtual environment for a project using a specific Python version installed via pyenv (or asdf; version `3.11.8` is used here, change as needed), at a `.venv` subdirectory in the project folder:

 ```sh
 cd /path/to/project/dir